HalilDeniz/HalilDeniz/README.md

 ## Interests

 - Learning foreign languages: Learning languages is an important hobby for me.
 Currently, I'm improving my English and learning German.
 I also plan to learn other languages in the future.
-- Knowledge Sharing: I always enjoy sharing what I've learned.
+- Knowledge Sharing: I always like to share the information I learn on my website called [DenizHali](htts://denizhalil.com) with people in the most descriptive way.

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=halildeniz&theme=tokyonight&hide_border=false&include_all_commits=true&count_private=true)